Planning & Development

 Special Use, Variance, and Rezoning Requests:

-New applications for special use permits, variances, and rezoning requests are still be accepted digitally.
-Please contact Beth Garmon, firstname.lastname@example.org or Katie Greenway, email@example.com to schedule a pre-application phone call.
+New applications for special use permits, variances, and rezoning requests are being accepted both digitally and in person.
+Please contact Justin Crighton, email@example.com to schedule a pre-application phone call.
 Due to the nature of these requests incomplete applications will not be processed.
-You will find a link to each of these requests in the navigation menu on the left of this page, under the Long Range Planning heading.
+You will find a link to learn more about this process in the navigation menu on the left of this page, under the Long Range Planning heading.